 Cate is also involved in various tourism and community associations including Young ATEC SA Branch student mentoring program and is on the Catherine House Charitable Trust which assists homeless women with supported living and education and training.

-Stuart Livingstone is CEO of the Caravan and Camping Industries Association of SA (CCIASA), a position he has held for the past eleven years.
+Stuart Livingstone is the CEO of Top Tourist Parks of Australia (National).
+Prior to this Stuart was the CEO of the Caravan and Camping Industries Association of SA (CCIASA), a position he held for the past eleven years.
 The CCIASA represents and promotes business and service excellence among 130 caravan and camping associated businesses, and it provides vital self-drive tourism information and support to the travelling public.

 Stuart is also a member of the CRVA National Marketing Committee.
 The self-drive tourism industry has experienced record manufacturing growth in recent years.
 Currently over 6.5 million Australians enjoy the caravanning and camping lifestyle with a surge in participation by people in the 30 to 49 age group.